core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The peer A is running KUDOS with another peer B without knowing its capabilities, and A receives a KUDOS message where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.

 * If a peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in no-FS mode.
-This also means that peer A MUST terminate the KUDOS execution if it receives a KUDOS message from the peer B where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.
+If the peer A receives a KUDOS message from the peer B where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1, then the peer A MUST ignore the message for the sake of KUDOS processing, but process it as a CoAP message.

-   Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
+   Note that, if the peer A is a CAPABLE device, it is able to remember that the peer B is also a CAPABLE device and thus to store such information on disk, which it MUST do.
 This ensures that the peer A will perform every execution of KUDOS with the peer B in FS mode.
 In turn, this prevents a possible downgrading attack, aimed at making A believe that B is a non-CAPABLE device, and thus to run KUDOS in no-FS mode although the FS mode can actually be used by both peers.

 ### Non-CAPABLE Devices Operating in FS Mode {#non-capable-fs-mode}

 Devices may not be pre-provisioned with Bootstrap material, for instance due to storage limitations of persistent memory or to fulfil particular use cases.
 Bootstrap material means specifically the Bootstrap Master Secret and Bootstrap Master Salt, and Latest material means the Latest Master Secret and Latest Master Salt as defined in {{key-material-handling}}.

 Normally, a non-CAPABLE device always uses KUDOS in no-FS mode.
 An exception is possible, if the Bootstrap material is dynamically installed at that device through an in-band process between that device and the peer device.
-In such a case, it is possible for this device to run KUDOS in FS mode with the peer device.
+In such a case, it is possible for that device to run KUDOS in FS mode with the peer device.

 Note that, under the assumption that peer A does not have any Bootstrap material with another peer B, peer A cannot use the no-FS mode with peer B, even though peer A is a non-CAPABLE device.
 Thus, allowing peer A to use KUDOS in FS mode ensures that peer A can perform a key update using KUDOS at all.